 There are some things you should obviously be careful of, like patterns of

 abusive or toxic behavior.
 But if you're fixated on your partner's ex or their past money mistakes, it's important to ask yourself how much of it matters today.

 "Everyone has skeletons in their closet, and no one is perfect," Branson says.
 "Even though you may have had bad experiences in the past, use these experiences as opportunities for growth and improvement, not as opportunities to judge your new partner."

 So here are some things from your partner's past that you shouldn't worry about, according to experts.

-Infidelity is a major deal breaker for many people.
+Infidelity is a major dealbreaker for many people.
 If you find out that your partner cheated in a past relationship, it can raise a big red flag.
-But every situation is different, so you shouldn't jump to conclusions too soon.
+But every situation is different, so experts say you shouldn't jump to conclusions too soon.
 "If the person demonstrated genuine remorse, regret, empathy, and apologized to their partner, and never cheated again, they just might be a one-time cheater,"

 4 Their Sexual History

-If there's one thing that you don't really need to worry about from your partner's past it's their sexual history.
-You should talk about your sexual history, especially for health reasons.
-But specifics like how many people they slept with, or the things they did with other people, shouldn't trouble you.
+Dating someone who has had many partners may be making you insecure, especially if your history is fairly limited.
+But if there's one thing that you don't really need to worry about from your partner's past, it's their sexual history.
+Things like how many people they slept with or the things they did with other partners shouldn't trouble you.

 "If anything, one ought to be thrilled that their partner has had an elaborate, exciting, experimental sex life prior to meeting you,"